nataliehman/personal-website-Feb2022-fernfolio-11ty/projects/Portfolio format.md

 ---
-title: Portfolio format
-updated: 2022-03-22 14:28:45Z
-created: 2022-03-17 16:03:11Z
----

-# Portfolio checklist

-- [ ] Does my UX portfolio convey the range of skills that the job description outlines?

-- [ ] Does this case study go beyond deliverables?

-- [ ] Does this case study explain not just what I did but why I did it?

-- [ ] Is there a good balance of text and images?

-- [ ] Could I replace any of the text with images or visuals?

-- [ ] Is the text readable and skim-able?

-- [ ] Could I further break up text with smaller paragraphs, bulleted lists, and headlines?

-- [ ] Do I make use of varying text sizes to help create hierarchy of information on each page?

-- [ ] Are some details better suited to discuss in an interview versus be included in the case study or portfolio document?

-- [ ] Does it feel overwhelming or too long?

-* * *

-\-\-\-

 title: The Sonic Contender - exploring sound as an element of experience design
 emoji: 🔊
 metaDescription: Research project on the role of sound in experience design

-date: -
+updated: 2022-03-22 14:28:45Z
+created: 2022-03-17 16:03:11Z
 summary: Research project on the role of sound in experience design
 tags:

-\- research
+- research

-\- sound design
+- sound design

-\-\-\-
+---

+* * *

 ### Personal note